CoastCon

 CoastCon is Mississippi's longest running and largest science fiction, fantasy and gaming convention.
 It is the main sponsored event of CoastCon, Inc., a non-profit literary organization.
-CoastCon, Inc. and its ten-member volunteer board develop events and gatherings to promote reading, education, fellowship, and science fiction, fantasy and gaming in all formats across the Southern United States, for over forty years.
-The next CoastCon annual convention, CoastCon 45, will be held March 3-5, 2023, at the Mississippi Coast Coliseum and Convention Center in Biloxi, Mississippi.
+CoastCon, Inc. and its ten-member volunteer board develop events and gatherings to promote reading, education, fellowship, and science fiction, fantasy and gaming in all formats across the Southern United States, for over forty-seven years.
+The next CoastCon annual convention, CoastCon 48, will be held March 6-8, 2026, at the Mississippi Coast Coliseum and Convention Center in Biloxi, Mississippi.